joshua840/RobustAGA/README.md

 ```

 <br>

 ## 4. Train model
-You can check the arguments list by using -h
+You can check the arguments list by typing -h on CLI.
 ### 4.1 Arguments for CE-loss trainer

  ```bash